LGBTQIA+ Divorce & Dissolution of Civil Unions

 New Jersey civil union couples have all the same state legal rights and benefits as married couples and will therefore face the same types of issues when ending a relationship.
 Domestic partners share fewer legal rights and may therefore face fewer issues, but the procedure is still the same.

-For more information about forms of legal intimate partnership in New Jersey, see: New Jersey Same-Sex Relationships: Marriages, Civil Unions, and Domestic Partnerships.
+For more information about forms of legal intimate partnership in New Jersey, see: LGBTQIA+ Marriages, Civil Unions, and Domestic Partnerships.

 Common Issues for Couples Ending Same-Sex Relationships